 Clients and attorneys have problems for many reasons.
 Here are a few reasons why:

-- the case ends up with bad results and the client is unhappy.
+- the case ends up with bad results and nobody is happy.

-- the attorney is not working hard enough
+- the attorney seems to be not working hard enough

 - the client expects too much